 Not necessarily easy, but simple.
 As in the things you need to do on a regular basis to be considered healthy are not complicated things, or even expensive things.
 Finding the time to do them can be challenging for those pressed for time, but with a little practice and consistency they definitely get easier as habits are formed.
 They are also guaranteed to pay off in the long run significantly more than wasting money on supplements or the newest fad diet or training trend.

 So, rather than getting caught up in the details about the perfect diet or workout plan, start with these simple tips to get you on the right path.
 If you are not checking off all of these things on a regular basis, focus on those areas first!

 If there is ONE THING we can say with great certainty when it comes to human nutrition, it’s that fruits and vegetables are good for us.
-Most other topics in nutrition are subject of great debate, and highly variable depending on a person’s individual genetics and personal beliefs.
-The right diet for each of us is going to be a little bit different based on those factors, but what they all have in common is one thing: fruits and vegetables are good for us, and we should eat more of them.
+Most other topics in nutrition are subject of great debate and highly variable depending on a person’s individual genetics and personal beliefs.
+The right diet for each of us is going to be a little bit different based on those factors.
+What they all have in common is one thing: fruits and vegetables are good for us, and we should eat more of them.

 If there is one thing you do each day to eat healthier, add more fruits and vegetables to your diet

 2. Get 150 Minutes of Cardiovascular Exercise Weekly

 If you’re a new exerciser or are getting back into a fitness routine after a long hiatus, more exercise is not necessarily better and can actually do more harm than good.
 Starting slow and with a fairly low volume of exercise is the best way to build exercise tolerance and prevent getting hurt or burnt out.